GovTechSG/dev-dec-ops-playbook/devsecops-playbook.md

 ## Understanding DevOps
 DevOps is a cultural and professional movement that stresses **communication, collaboration** and **integration between software developers and IT operations professionals** while **automating** the process of software delivery and infrastructure changes.

-To better understand the DevOps culture, you can also refer to <a href="https://gccprod-my.sharepoint.com/:b:/g/personal/koh_keng_hun_tech_gov_sg/EeH7x96f2L5HifWjEuawt3IBBnFmDC40cu5C2l9wgl7QFA?e=aMIBMd">CAMS model</a> developed by Damon Edwards and John Willis, authors of the famous Podcast DevOps Cafe.CAMS stands for Culture, Automation, Measurement and Sharing.
+To better understand the DevOps culture, you can also refer to [CAMS model](DevOps_CAMS_model_v0.1.pdf) developed by Damon Edwards and John Willis, authors of the famous Podcast DevOps Cafe.CAMS stands for Culture, Automation, Measurement and Sharing.
 These are all important principles in implementing DevOps.

 ## Introducing DevSecOps